openradar/AMS_radar_in_the_cloud/course_outline.rst

 fetch observational data and Matplotlib to plot data overlay.
 This is the hands on component where students will be building code.
-Students will be provided with a python text file with missing blocks and using the knowledge gained during the course and with the guidence of the tutors will create a nice plot.
+Students will be provided with a python text file with missing blocks and using the knowledge gained during the course and with the guidance of the tutors will create a nice plot.

 Getting it to scale, how to use AWS to set up many processes